 2. Currently, Microsoft’s entire suite is not available in Web App form, but the most popular programs are.
 These links are for templates showing each program—view them now for free, and edit them for free by signing in with your Microsoft Account ID, which allows you to access SkyDrive.
 You may already have this if you have used a Windows Live ID or other Microsoft product ID in the past.

-- Microsoft’s Word Web App
+- Microsoft’s Word Online

-- Microsoft’s Excel Web App
+- Microsoft’s Excel Online

-- Microsoft’s PowerPoint Web App
+- Microsoft’s PowerPoint Online

-- Microsoft’s OneNote Web App
+- Microsoft’s OneNote Online

-The Office Web Apps User Experience
+The Office Online User Experience

 That said, other aspects are more streamlined.
 For example, users do not have to open each program separately.
 Many of my projects utilize a spreadsheet and presentation, for example.
-Instead, one just goes to the Web Apps Documents screen to create any type of document while simultaneously assigning it a name to save to.
+Instead, one just goes to the Documents screen to create any type of document while simultaneously assigning it a name to save to.
 It sounds simple, but for anyone creating documents all day, this is fantastic.